sakshi-chavan/JavaScriptmas-2024/Day 01- Grandpa's Gift List/README.md

 <h2>Challenge</h2>
 <p>
   Grandpa has a Christmas wish list to keep track of all the gifts he wants to ask for.
 But there’s a problem: if he forgets he’s already added something, the list gets clogged up with duplicates.
-This happened last year, and he ended up with 8 talking picture frames on Christmas Day!
+This happened last year, and he ended up with 8 talking picture frames on Christmas Day!<br>
   <br>
   Your task is to complete the `checkDuplicate()` function 👇 to ensure no duplicates are added to the list.
-But here’s the tricky part: Grandpa sometimes hits the spacebar more than once, making it harder to spot duplicates.
+But here’s the tricky part: Grandpa sometimes hits the spacebar more than once, making it harder to spot duplicates.<br>
   <br>
   For example, only one of these entries should be added to the list — the others should be flagged as duplicates:
  <br>- "talking picture frames"